qpdf/qpdf/manual/weak-crypto.rst

 is no harm, however, in using a weak hash as a way to sort or index documents as long as hash collisions are tolerated.
-It is also common to use weak hashes as checksums, which are often used a check that a file wasn't damanged in transit or storage, though for true integrity, a strong hash would be better.
+It is also common to use weak hashes as checksums, which are often used a check that a file wasn't damaged in transit or storage, though for true integrity, a strong hash would be better.

 Note that qpdf must always retain support for weak cryptographic